mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-2.md

 ## What else should you try to become an advanced user ##

 - Try running the 3D problem.
-Keep in mind to rerun the `PSD_PreProcess` with `-dimension 3` flag and using the approprite mesh via `-mesh` flag with `-PSD_Solve` .
-It goes without saying you will need to adjust the direchlet border lables in `ControlParameters.edp`.
+Keep in mind to rerun the `PSD_PreProcess` with `-dimension 3` flag and using the appropriate mesh via `-mesh` flag with `-PSD_Solve` .
+It goes without saying you will need to adjust the Dirichlet border labels in `ControlParameters.edp`.

-- Since gravity is the main force involved in the problem, try redoing the test with diffrent graviational constant.
+- Since gravity is the main force involved in the problem, try redoing the test with different gravitational constant.
 Imagine, you wish to know how the test would compare if performed on Moon and Jupiter.
 The only thing that will change now is the gravitational pull, for Moon $g=1.32$ and for Jupiter $g=24.79$.
 To perform the moon test simply change `Fbc0Fy -10560.0` in ` ControlParameters.edp` and redo step 2 and step 3.
 Similarly, for the Jupiter test `Fbc0Fy -198320.0` in ` ControlParameters.edp` and redo step 2 and step 3.

 - Optionally try using `-withmaterialtensor` flag with `PSD_PreProcess` , and run the simulation.
 You are encouraged to have a look at `ControlParameters.edp` and ` VariationalFormulations.edp` file produced with `-withmaterialtensor` flag and without this flag.